What risk mitigation efforts should the prudent employer take before employees return to the workplace?

 What can the prudent employer do to ensure physical distancing in terms of the work space?

 The French Government guidance is that employers should maintain, wherever possible, one metre social distancing between workers, customers and visitors.

-It is the employers’ responsibility to organise workstations and workspaces in such a way as to avoid or limit groups or gatherings of employees as much as possible
+It is the employers’ liability to organize workstations and workspaces in such a way to avoid or limit as much as possible gatherings and crossings.

 As a result, employers must adopt specific measures:

 - The work space must be reconsidered and reorganized

 - Companies must set up special flow management systems (direction of traffic, conditions of use of space and equipment)